pololu/rpicsim/docs/Variables.md

 The example above shows how you could access a variable from a C compiler (which will generally be prefixed with an underscore) without having to type the underscore in your tests.
 More generally, the `symbol` option allows you to call a variable one thing in your firmware and call it a different thing in your tests.

 RPicSim will raise an exception if it cannot find the specified symbol in the symbol table.
-To troubleshoot this, you might print the list of variables that RPicSim found:
+To troubleshoot this, you might print the list of symbols that RPicSim found:

     !!!ruby
     p sim.class.program_file.var_addresses.keys